learn-academy-2023-foxtrot/week-1-assessment-tori-calkins/interview-questions.md

 Research and define the following terms to the best of your ability.

-1. Higher Order Functions:
+1. Higher Order Functions: Built-in methood of JavaScript that alter functions to be arguments that are used on arrays to excute the argument on each value in the array.

-2. Jest:
+2. Jest: is a JavaScript test framework used to assure the correctness of a codebase in JavaScript.
+It is multiple files of code/dependencies used together to make tests on code availiable.

-3. Objects:
+3. Objects: a collection of key value pairs inside of braces.
+The value pair should consist of a datatype of symbol and any value thats within a set datatype, for best use.